Mungo Park (explorer): Death

 At length, the British government engaged Isaaco to go to the Niger to ascertain Park's fate.
 At Sansanding, Isaaco found Amadi Fatouma (Isaaco calls him Amaudy), the guide who had gone downstream with Park, and the substantial accuracy of the story he told was later confirmed by the investigations of Hugh Clapperton and Richard Lander.

 Amadi Fatouma stated that Park's canoe had descended the river as far as Sibby without incident.
 After Sibby, three native canoes chased them and Park's party repulsed the pursuers with firearms.
 A similar incident occurred at Cabbara and again at Toomboucouton.
 At Gouroumo seven canoes pursued them.
 One of the party died of sickness leaving "four white men, myself [Amadi], and three slaves".
 Each person (including the slaves) had "15 musquets apiece, well loaded and always ready for action".
 After passing the residence of the king of Goloijigi, 60 canoes came after them which they "repulsed after killing many natives".
 Further along they encountered an army of the Poule nation and kept to the opposite bank to avoid an action.
 After a close encounter with a hippopotamus they continued past Caffo (3 canoe pursuers) to an island where Isaaco was taken prisoner.
 Park rescued him, and 20 canoes chased them.
 This time they merely asked Amadi for trinkets which Park supplied.
 At Gourmon they traded for provisions and were warned of an ambush ahead.
 They passed the army "being all Moors" and entered Haoussa, finally arriving at Yauri (which Amadi calls Yaour), where he (Fatouma) landed.

-In this long journey of some 1,000 mi Park, who had plenty of provisions, stuck to his resolution of keeping away from the natives.
+To this point of the journey of some 1,000 mi Park, who had plenty of provisions, stuck to his resolution of keeping away from the natives.
 Below Djenné, came Timbuktu, and at various other places the natives came out in canoes and attacked his boat.
 These attacks were all repulsed, Park and his party having plenty of firearms and ammunition and the natives having none.
 The boat also escaped the many perils attendant on navigating an unknown stream strewn with many rapids; Park had built Joliba so that she drew only 1 ft of water.